Akay729/UE-Basics/README.md

 ## Note

 ⚠️ **This is not a production directory.**
-All files and content are for educational or experimental purposes only.
+All files and content are for educational or experimental purposes only

 ## Requirements